Top 15 Amazing Things to Do in Lucca (Italy)

 The enchanting city of Lucca is a real travel highlight in Italy.
-Situated halfway between the popular cities of Pisa and Florence, this little town is considered to be one of the most beautiful in Tuscany.
-A walk through the historic old town reveals many beautiful attractions, picturesque alleys and charming squares.
-The landmarks here are Torre Guinigi, the famous tower with the trees on top and the imposing 4 km long city wall, one of the best preserved in Europe.
-But also the surroundings of Lucca are really lovely and invite to go on exciting excursions.
+Situated halfway between the popular cities of Pisa and Florence, this little town is considered one of the most beautiful in Tuscany.
+There are so many fantastic things to do in Lucca.
+Walking through the historic center of Lucca, you will discover numerous interesting monuments, picturesque alleys and squares with a romantic flair.
+The city’s landmarks include the Torre Guinigi, the famous tower with the trees on top, and the imposing 4-kilometer-long city walls, one of the best-preserved in Europe.
+But Lucca’s surroundings are also very charming, with numerous attractions and natural sites to explore.

-In this travel guide we give you all the important information & tips about Lucca in Italy.
+In this travel guide, we give you all the important information and tips about Lucca in Italy.
 Furthermore, we show you the best things to do in Lucca, the most beautiful pictures and where you find the best places to stay.

-The city of Lucca with a population of around 90,000 is located in the west of Tuscany and is the capital of the province of Lucca.
+The city of Lucca in Italy with a population of around 90,000 is located in the west of Tuscany and is the capital of the province of Lucca.
 This city is known for its textile industry, for its excellent olive oil and for its historic old town, which is still surrounded by a well-preserved city wall.
-Lucca is also known as the “city of 99 churches”.
+Lucca is also known as the “City of 99 Churches”.
 And really, almost at every corner at least one small church is hidden.
-But the most important attraction is the tree-covered tower Torre Guinigi, which towers majestically over the roofs of the historic city.
+But the most important attraction is the tree-covered tower Torre Guinigi, which towers majestically over the roofs of the historic city and provides a breathtaking view from the top.

 The history of Lucca dates back to the Etruscan period, in the 8th century B.C.
-Later, the Romans came and founded a Roman colony in 177 B.C.
+Later, the Romans came and founded a Roman colony in 177 B.C..
 From the 3rd century onwards, the first city wall was built, although remains from this period can still be seen today.
-Later in the 16th century this Roman wall became a huge fortification.
+Later in the 16th century, this Roman wall became a giant fortification.
+Today, the wall of Lucca is the most famous attraction in town and can be visited today through a beautiful walking and cycling path.
+Along the way, visitors marvel at the dreamlike flair that makes Lucca a true pearl in Tuscany.

 San Michele in Foro

-One of the most beautiful attractions in Lucca is the church of San Michele in Foro, which is located on the old Roman marketplace.
-This magnificent church dates back to the 12th century and was built by the famous architect Diotisalvi.
-Unique here is, above all, the snow-white exterior façade in Carrara marble, which is decorated with countless details, playful columns, cornices and rosettes.
-Inside you can admire a rather simple Romanesque architectural style.
+One of the most impressive attractions in Lucca is the church of San Michele in Foro, which is located on the old Roman marketplace.
+This magnificent church dates back to the 12th century and was built by the well-known architect Diotisalvi.
+Unique here is, above all, the snow-white exterior façade in Carrara marble, which is decorated with countless details, playful columns, cornices, and rosettes.
+Inside, you can admire a rather simple Romanesque architectural style.
 The cross made in 1200 and the terracotta Madonna and child on the side altar are interesting to see.

-Around the church building is the Piazza San Michele with its countless cafés and restaurants, which invites to linger.
+Around the church building is the Piazza San Michele with its countless cafés and restaurants, which invites to linger and enjoy.
 Just like in the Roman times, Piazza San Michele is still the center of public life today!

-Tip: Recommendable here is the ice cream parlor “Gelateria Anfiteatro Lucca“, which offers extremely tasty ice cream varieties from their own production.
+Tip: Recommendable here is the ice cream parlor “Gelateria Anfiteatro Lucca”, which offers delicious ice cream varieties from their homemade production.

 Lucca City Walls

-Probably the most important place to visit in Lucca is the imposing, completely preserved city wall.
+Probably the most important place to visit in Lucca is the imposing, completely preserved City Wall.
 It has a length of about 4 kilometers and completely surrounds the historic center.
 Several gates, including 6 ancient city gates, grant entrance to the city.
-In some places the city wall is even up to 10 meters high and offers beautiful viewpoints over the roofs of Lucca.
-Really beautiful is the circular path running above, which is a real recreation center thanks to the many trees.
+In some places, the city wall is even up to 10 meters high and offers beautiful viewpoints over the roofs of Lucca.
+Stunning is the circular path running above, which is a real recreation center thanks to the many trees.
 In the past, the wall was used as a defense system, but today it is a popular place for joggers or to take a long walk in the fresh air.

 Palazzo Mansi (National Museum)

 Palazzo Mansi is located in one of the most magnificent mansions in the city and is a true jewel in Lucca.
 Now a national museum, it is possible to visit the beautiful rooms, decorated with precious frescoes, ancient furniture and tapestries.
-The most important monuments here are the Salone della Musica (Music Hall), the Hall of Mirrors and the extensive Art Gallery with impressive paintings from the collections of the Medici and the Grand Duchy.
+The most important monuments here are the music hall Salone della Musica, the Hall of Mirrors and the extensive Art Gallery with impressive paintings from the collections of the Medici and the Grand Duchy.
+Exploring Palazzo Mansi enriches definitely one’s cultural experience of Lucca.

-One of the most famous sons of the city is world-famous Giacomo Puccini, who has the title “the greatest composer of Italian operas after Verdi”.
+The Puccini Birthplace is a must-see on any trip to Lucca.
+In fact, the world-famous Giacomo Puccini, who has the title of “the greatest composer of Italian operas after Verdi”, is one of the most famous sons of the city.
 He was born in 1858 in the Casa di Corte San Lorenzo, where today the Puccini Birthplace Museum is located.
 Here, various collections of old photographs, opera costumes, textbooks, manuscripts and other documents of Puccini are exhibited.
 A real highlight for all Puccini and opera fans.

 Tip: Puccini was once a regular guest at Caffé Di Simo in Via Fillungo.
 Even today, you can still enjoy a lot of nostalgic flair here because much of the former interior has been preserved.